sayeed1999/lightoj-tutorial-editorial-by-sayeed/1129 - Consistency Checker/Editorial.md

-# 1129 - Consistency Checker
+# LOJ 1129 - Consistency Checker

 In this problem, you will be given `T` testcases.
 The first line of each test case contains an integer `n`.
 Following `n` lines will contain a number of length 1-10 each.
 You are asked to check the consistency of the dataset.
 The consistency is, no number is a prefix of another number.